giventech/OAuth2SpringBoot/README.md

-# A Cloud Native Oauth2 Authentication and Authorisation Infrastructure
+# A Cloud Native Oauth2 Authorisation Grant  and Access Delegation model

 ## EPIC and Benefit hypothesis

-As an organisation I distribute my ressource and API to my partner so that only them can access to the ressource I am distributing
+As an organisation or individual  I want to delegate access to my own resssource ressource to a partner agency or service provider so that they can perform operation on my behalf.

+Acceptance criteria:

+I direct my partners to an authorization giving a temporary grant to my customers own data that are managed on my server (e.g. REST API, or Micro-services)

+Given a trusted partner (has a registered  client_id and client secret) regisered for the ressource before the  authorisation server, the trusted partner can be provided an authorisation code
+A fine grained scope ressource server  data, type and data categories can be attached to given I an authorisation grant or code, I can provide

 ### Feature1 : Authorization server